 OK.
 I’ll stick my neck out.
-THERE WILL BE LOTS OF VARIANTS LIKE THE FENIX 5 AND IT WILL BE ROUND !
+THERE WILL BE A FEW VARIANTS LIKE THE FENIX 5 AND IT WILL BE ROUND !

 The 620 and 920 were treated with aesthetic disdain by many people on the various forums.
 That disdain boils down to the colour scheme!
 I would imagine that Garmin have learnt their lesson over those 2-3 years of criticism and would at least look towards something more monochromatic like the Epix the Fenix 5, or the 910XT – all of which, IMHO, are pleasing to my eye.
 As, too, are some of the colours of the new Forerunner 630 (someone listened to me).

 They may also learn a trick or two from Apple and Suunto with a later introduction of premium-aesthetic forms through 2018.

 Perhaps not a gold-plated model (Apple Watch), that would be silly, but something could be done with interchangeable straps (as released on the Fenix 5 and predicted here last year) or dedicated IQ watch faces to better enable it to be a day-to-day watch for the masses.
 Something MORE than JUST a bundled HRM-TRI and speed/cadence sensor.